Howling winds, pelting rain. The flames of the fire are like dancing demons of the Netherworld. It seems like the night will never end.

 A dreadful scream suddenly fills the room, followed by horrific hissings, as if a demon dwells inside the walls.
 “This is Pazuzu”.
 No other demons would cry like that.
 We are all taken aback.
-I look at Tabanu: he is white as a sheet.
-My mother starts to mutter all kinds of incantations.
-Anu-Iksur, my brother, crawls to the tablets’ chest:
+Tabanu is as white as a sheet; my mother mutters all kinds of incantations.
+Anu-Ikṣur, my brother, crawls to the tablets’ chest:

 - Do not worry: I will find the Sumerian incantation to fight Pazuzu.
 I already know the appropriate rituals.”

-- The three of us will go out.
-We cannot leave Pazuzu prowling around the house: we have to chase him away.
-I have stones that will protect us against him, and some cedar oil to sprinckle on him.
-It will not kill him, but it should be enough to make him flee.
+-The three of us will go out.
+We cannot leave demons prowling around the house: we have to chase them away.
+I have stones that will protect us, and some cedar oil to sprinkle on them.
+It will not kill them, but it will make them flee away.

-- I am going with them, finally says Rim-Addu, I am not a bad archer: I could pierce the demon’s wings.”
+-I am going with you, finally says Rīm-Addu, I am not a bad archer: I could pierce the demon’s wings.”

 They all are so brave!
-I am in awe of them, but not my mother:
+I am in awe of them, but my mother is not:

-I know Rim-Addu is right.
+I know Rīm-Addu is right.
 They say that Pazuzu’s body is glowing bluish, that his eyes are flames, his mouth is full of smoking, glimmering, red charcoals.
 If my Dad and the others dare to face him, they will become the new heroes of Uruk!
 If I go with them, I will be a hero myself!
-I whisper to Tabanu:

 Etirtu, my big sister, snaps:

 -You all are possessed!
 Do you want to finish the night in the Netherworld with Nergal!
 Iqiša, Tābanu, you are too young!
 Rīm-Addu, you should stand by me to protect our children.
 Who will defend us here if all our men are hunting demons in a stormy night?!”